kf5131/AIStudent/Week 3: Data Wrangling/README.md

 3. Standard world population according to: Ahmad OB, Boschi-Pinto C, Lopez AD, Murray CJ, Lozano R, Inoue M (2001).
 Age standardization of rates: a new WHO standard

 ## Task 1.
 Compare the deaths per 100k people in Uganda and the United States during 2019 using the WHO standard from Lozano R, Inoue M (2001).
+Hint read the paper to understand why we need the standard.

 ## Task 2.
 What would be special with Namibia when you wrangle it?
 (Inspect it's row in a pandas dataframe).